Herculaneum: Archaeology

-Site
+The city

-The classical street layout separates the city into blocks (insulae), defined by the intersection of the east-west (cardi) and north-south (decumani) streets.
-Hence Insula II – Insula VII run counterclockwise from Insula II.
+The classical street layout separates the city into blocks (insulae), defined by the intersection of the east–west (cardi) and north–south (decumani) streets.
+Hence Insula II to Insula VII run counterclockwise from Insula II.
 To the east are two additional blocks: Orientalis I (oI) and Orientalis II (oII).
 To the south of Orientalis I (oI) lies one additional group of buildings known as the "Suburban District" (SD).
 Individual buildings have their own entrance number.
 For example, the House of the Deer is labelled (Ins IV, 3).

-The Forum, temples, theatre, numerous houses and necropolises are still buried in Herculaneum.
+The Forum, temples, theatre, numerous houses and necropoles are still buried.

-The settlement was encircled by walls between 2 and 3 metres thick, dated to the 2nd century BC and constructed primarily of large pebbles, with the exception of the coastal section made of opus reticulatum.
-As in Pompeii, following the Social War, the walls lost their protective purpose and were integrated into adjacent structures, such as the House of Inn.